z4na14/IA-final-project/docs/report/report.md

 # Explanation of the system

-## Mathematical modeling of the search problem
+## Mathematical modelling of the search problem

 #### State Space:
 Let the state space $S$ be defined as: